DevExpress/devextreme-reactive/packages/dx-react-core/docs/guides/providing-values.md

 # React Core - Providing Values

-One of the key part of pluggable React component is a possibility to share data between plugins.
+One of the key part of plugin based component is a possibility to share data between plugins.

 ## Getter

 [Getter](../reference/getter.md) is a plugin primitive that defines a value that can be used or modified outside of the plugin containing it.
 It is an invisible component.
 It uses the `name` property to identify the value.

-In other words, Getter defines one field of pluggable React component state.
-Typically, Getter holds [normalized data](http://redux.js.org/docs/recipes/reducers/NormalizingStateShape.html).
+In other words, Getter defines one field of plugin based component state.

 The main application of Getter is a possibility to connect a result value to markup.
 [TemplateConnector](../reference/template-connector.md) is a vizualization primitive that serves this need.